tommykrueger/ExoPlanetSystems/README.md

 #### Frontend

+1. Setup a simple webserver with wamp or xampp software
+2. Create a folder within htdocs/ and name it "exoplanets"
-1. Clone the repository with command: git clone https://github.com/tommykrueger/exoplanets
+3. Open that folder and clone the repository with command: git clone https://github.com/tommykrueger/exoplanets
-2. Open index.html file inside of the root directory in your browser - have fun!
+4. Open localhost/exoplanets in your Browser - have fun!
+(The search function will no work this way cause u still need to setup the backend)

 #### Backend